An Interview with Søren Kelstrup, the Ambassador of Denmark to the Czech Republic

 And there will be different interests.
 If we take the green transition, my country has one approach, other countries will have other approaches.
 But if we all chip in, we will find the necessary compromises and the necessary way forward.

 INT: Obviously, diplomats have an important role in [chipping in].
-What should be the skills of a diplomat to achieve this important goal?
+What should be the skill should a diplomat have to achieve this important goal?

 I have a colleague from the Danish ministry in Moscow, and there’s also a Russian ambassador in Denmark.
 We are certainly not agreeing on very much these days.
 But nevertheless, I think an [important] skill is also to be able to talk with your enemies, so to say, or your adversaries, about very difficult topics.